Confluence Listening Circle at Chief Timothy Park

 “When we look at this place, we reflect back in time, not just 200 years but deeper, we look at it from the different cultures that have lived here as well as the ecological history of these places.”

-Visitors to this Nez Perce homeland will experience Ms. Lin’s planned “listening circle,” and focus their attention on the breeze through the trees, the gentle sound of the water, and the muted browns, greens and yellows of the enduring landscape that surrounds them.
+Here, near the confluence of the Snake and Clearwater Rivers, Nez Perce people lived and fished long before Lewis and Clark arrived in 1805.
+Today, the Listening Circle honors native traditions in a landscape that today remains similar to what the explorers described in their journals.
+Visitors will experience the Listening Circle and focus their attention on the breeze through the trees, the gentle sound of the water, and the muted browns, greens, and yellows of the enduring landscape that surrounds them.

-Getting There: Chief Timothy Park is just off Highway 12, 9 miles west of Clarkston, WA.
+Chief Timothy Park is an island just off Highway 12, 9 miles west of Clarkston, WA.
 After passing through the park entrance, drive to the T and turn left.
 The trail to the Confluence Listening Circle begins at the north end of the farthest parking lot.

 Watch “Stories from the River: The Nez Perce Wars” on Confluence’s Digital Library.

 Confluence connects you to the history, living cultures, and ecology of the Columbia River system through Indigenous voices.
 We are a community-supported nonprofit that works through six art landscapes, educational programs, and public gatherings in collaboration with northwest tribes, communities, and the celebrated artist Maya Lin.